Sebazzz/sebazzz.github.io/_posts/2020-10-18-biqu-b1-review.md

 ![BIQU B1 - Motherboard](/images/blog/2020-11-18-biqu-b1-review-hot-end.jpg)

 BIQU made an interesting design decision.
 The hot-end is powered by a USB-C cable.
-I'm not sure what the reasoning is behind it and some reviewers do front upon this decision, but at the end of the day it is not really different than a custom ribbon cable.
+I'm not sure what the reasoning is behind it and some reviewers do frown upon this decision, but at the end of the day it is not really different than a custom ribbon cable.
 Except this USB-C cable is meant to move in all directions and a ribbon cable is only meant to move in one direction.
 The result is that this USB-C cable is about the same stiffness as the PTFE tube and naturally follows the same path as the PTFE tube - and the wire management is quite clean.
+I like it, because it slims down the chance that any cables get in the way of the nozzle.

 Note that this is not just any random USB-C cable, it has been designed for this printer and BIQU recommends to purchase a replacement via BIQU.
-It does look a bit more sturdier than my other USB-C cables.
+It does look a bit more stiff than my other USB-C cables - so this prevents the cable from getting in the way or prematurely wearing down.

 The cooling of this hot-end is very good.
 It features two radial cooling fans, which blow air into the 3d printed cooling shroud right onto the printed piece.
 This is important when printing very small details.